 Nursing care plans by condition

 Nursing diagnoses, prioritized interventions, and printable PDFs for the most-searched nursing conditions.
-Built by nurses for nurses on the unit.
+Start with a free care plan, then customize it into a shift-ready plan in the NurseBrain Synapse app.

 What is a nursing care plan?